niwhsa9/VEX_2017-2018_Team2496V_CODE/doc/1_Introduction.md

 - Make code more reusable for future years
   - Object oriented design
   - Subsystem based
+- Increase speed of development and testing

-We have very specific objetives in mind when it comes to development:
+But most importantly, we think that we have a lot to learn from PROS, as C/C++ are languages that are widely used in the professional software engineering and computer science fields.
+We have very specific objectives in mind when it comes to development:
- - Minimize failure at competition
+ - Minimize failure at competition (stability)
  - Make code as reusable and readable as possible
  - Have protocols to ensure the safety of our team, other teams, and the robot
  - Use good practice, conform to standards, and document!

+In this notebook, we will document our code's structure, the signifigant changes made to the code, algorithms used, and the development process.
+What we will not include however, is testing data regarding the robot specifically, this can be found in our main notebook.